When is Carnival in St. Maarten?

 Not only are the hotels much cheaper during St. Maarten’s carnival, the weather is still picture postcard clear because its well before the rainy season starts.
 You have plenty of accommodation options from luxury resorts and hotels, guest houses, rentals, there is something to fit every budget.

-Check out some great accomodation options here.
+Check out booking.com for some great accommodation deals here.